Are You Suppressing Your Emotions or in Control of Them?

-Let’s say you had an argument with your partner in the morning, 30 minutes before work video meeting in Zoom.
-To have a reputation to uphold and look “professional,” you try to stay positive and pretend to be focused on videoconference and be in business mode.
+Let’s say you argued with your partner in the morning, 30 minutes before your work video meeting on Zoom.
+Having a reputation to uphold and wanting to look “professional,” you try to stay positive and pretend to be focused on the videoconference.

-The furniture delivery is late for 3 hours.
-You’re reaching out to customer support to find out the reason, and they annoyingly inform you the order will be delivered tomorrow.
-You had to get off work today.
-You got angry but instead of complaining, you just “swallow” the negative feelings and hang up with irritated “Thank you.”
+Your furniture delivery is delayed for 3 hours.
+Customer support says the order will be delivered tomorrow.
+You get angry.
+You had to take off work today.
+But instead of complaining, you just “swallow” the negative feelings and hang up.

-It happens all the time.
-We all experience a great spectrum of emotions daily and are challenged with the events requiring us to take the control of emotions.
-We try to maintain them, making conscious or unconscious choices about our feelings.
+We all experience a broad spectrum of emotions daily and are challenged by the events requiring us to take control of our emotions.
+We try to keep them in check, making conscious or unconscious choices about our feelings.

 These choices directly impact our: